zedatgithub/docs/launch.md

 * Token trading will start at block [\#6922000](https://bscscan.com/block/countdown/6922000) - 1 week after contracts deployed and review/audit
 * Farming will start at block [\#6924000](https://bscscan.com/block/countdown/6922000) - 2 week later so that every one had fair chance to get tokens
 * Pools will start at block [\#6928000](https://bscscan.com/block/countdown/6922000) - 2 days later so that we can fill the BUSD pool
-* Emission Rate: 1 PANCAKE/block but will be increased as the TVL grows to keep APR high
+* Emission Rate: 1 DEFI/block but will be increased as the TVL grows to keep APR high

 {% hint style="info" %}
-\*The developer will mine 20,000 PANCAKE for liquidity pools which will be distributed as follows:
+\*The developer will mine 20,000 DEFI for liquidity pools which will be distributed as follows:

 * **DEFI-BUSD**: 5,000 DEFI - 1,000 BUSD
 * **DEFI-USDT**: 5,000 DEFI - 1,000 BUSD